oronymzy/tips/docs/glossry.md

 : count noun
 : A [lexical](https://en.wikipedia.org/wiki/Lexical_(semiotics)) [token](https://en.wikipedia.org/wiki/Token_(parser)) that names an [entity](#entitydef).
 Identifiers are used extensively in virtually all [information processing systems](https://en.wikipedia.org/wiki/Information_processing_system).
 Identifying entities makes it possible to refer to them, which is essential for any kind of symbolic processing.[^identifierdef-note1]
 : In [computer languages](https://en.wikipedia.org/wiki/Computer_language), an identifier is a token that names a computer language entity.
 Some of the kinds of entities an identifier might denote include [variables](#variabledef), [constants](#constantdef), [data types](#datatypedef), [labels](https://en.wikipedia.org/wiki/Label_(programming_language)), [subroutines](#subroutinedef), and [packages](https://en.wikipedia.org/wiki/Modular_programming).[^identifierdef-note1]
+: In [C++](https://en.wikipedia.org/wiki/C++) identifiers are labels used for various things, including [functions](#subroutinedef), classes, namespaces, and [variables](#variabledef).
+The rules for identifiers are the same whether the identifier refers to a variable, function, or whatever else.
+In general, the name of an identifier must consist of the characters `a-z`, `A-Z`, `0-9` and `_`, not begin with a digit or `_` and not be a [keyword](https://en.cppreference.com/book/glossary#keyword).
+There are more rules that must be followed.
+Identifiers are usually not stored in the final program (unless certain debugging settings are used) so the user need not worry about descriptive names giving hackers clues.
+They also don't have to worry about the size of identifiers; if they're stripped out, they take up no space in the final program.[^identifierdef-note2]

 **if-clause** {: #ifclausedef }
 : count noun